Thiazyl fluoride: Reactions with nucleophiles

 The halogen derivatives X\sN=SF2 (X = F, Cl, Br, I) can be synthesized from reacting Hg(NSF)2 with X2; whereby, ClNSF2 is the most stable compound observed in this series.

 Oligomerization and cycloaddition

-At room temperature, thiazyl fluoride undergoes cyclic trimerization via the N-S multiple bonding:
+At room temperature, thiazyl fluoride trimerizes:

-1,3,5-trifluoro-1λ^{4},3λ^{4},5λ^{4}-2,4,6-trithiatriazine is the yielded cyclic trimer, where each sulfur atom remains tetravalent.
+In the product 1,3,5-trifluoro-1λ^{4},3λ^{4},5λ^{4}-2,4,6-trithiatriazine, each sulfur atom remains tetravalent.

-Thiazyl fluoride also reacts via exothermic cycloaddition in the presence of dienes.
+Thiazyl fluoride also participates in cycloaddition in the presence of dienes.